Services at UMass Lowell

 Let's Network

-Ashleigh Hillier runs an in-person and online social networking program called The Network for neurodiverse adolescents and young adults aged between 16-30 years.
+Ashleigh Hillier runs an in-person and online social networking program called The Network for neurodivergent young adults aged between 18-30 years.
 A companion parent group meets at the same time and place.

 Learn more about The Network.

-A male and three female students in front of University Crossing with their arms around each other.
+Students in front of University Crossing with their arms around each other smiling at the camera.

 Looking to hire UMass Lowell (UML) students?
-We have undergraduate and graduate students interested in working with neurodiverse children and adults.
+We have undergraduate and graduate students interested in working with neurodivergent children and adults.

 Learn more about how to hire UMass Lowell students.

-Little boy smiling and holding up letter "A" with female speech therapist.
+A little boy smiling and holding up letter "A" accompanied by a speech therapist.

 Help for Parents